vicelab/AppliedWaterAllocation/README.md

 Update the path to your local Box folder in 'WellAllocation/settings.py' - line 18 `BOX_PATH` Run `python manage.py load_data` to load all of the preprocessed input data into the database

-STATUS: load_data works for most inputs, but still fails loading ET data and then needs parcel connections to be tested

 ### Running the model

 ### Interpreting the results